Sublattice polarization and filamentary superconductivity in strained graphene: MODEL AND FORMALISM

 The local density of states (LDOS) at site $i$ and energy $E$ is computed by summing over all energy bands:

 For numerical calculation, the delta function is approximated by a Lorentzian broadening:

 where $\Gamma$ is a small broadening parameter representing finite lifetime effects.

-In the following results, we consider a unidirectional corrugated modulation with a period of $L=500$ unit cells and a corrugation ratio $r=h/L=0.16$, a value within experimental reach~\cite{Zang2013,Blees2015}.
-We use the unstrained nearest‑neighbor hopping $t_0$ as the unit of energy.
-Other parameters are set as follows: pairing interaction strength $V=1.6$, the temperature $T=10^{-5}$, the chemical potential $\mu=0$, and the spectral broadening $\Gamma=0.004$.
+It is worth emphasizing that our primary goal is to resolve the spatial texture of superconductivity induced by periodic strain.
+Advanced techniques like dynamical mean-field theory or Eliashberg theory, while powerful for dynamical correlations, are currently prohibitive for systems with large size.
+For systems with large supercells and significant real-space inhomogeneity, the self-consistent real-space BdG framework is the established and most practical method.
+With this approach, we have performed self-consistent calculations with different system sizes along the $y$ direction, using a smaller $N_x$ and larger $N_y$ (up to $N_y = 30$).
+The results show that the order parameter is strictly uniform along $y$ for all tested widths.
+Hence, the system is uniform along $y$, and $k_y$ is a good quantum number.
+Then we consider a unidirectional corrugated modulation with a period of $L=500$ unit cells and a corrugation ratio $r=h/L=0.16$, a value within experimental reach~\cite{Zang2013,Blees2015}.
+We use the unstrained nearest-neighbor hopping $t_0$ as the unit of energy.
+Other parameters are set as follows: the temperature $T=10^{-5}$, the chemical potential $\mu=0$, and the spectral broadening $\Gamma=0.004$.